MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-intro.md

 Multiple large studies conducted over the past two decades have consistently identified an active and visible executive sponsor as the most important contributor to change-management success ([Prosci Best Practices Report](https://www.prosci.com/bookstore/best-practices-in-change-management-2016-edition.html)).

-Unless the scope of change is very extensive, an executive sponsor does not have to be a c level executive, but regardless of title, this person should hold a senior-level leadership position and be a key decision-maker for the team.
-For more information on the role of the executive sponsor, see Build the Program Team.
+Unless the scope of change is very extensive, an executive sponsor does not have to be a c-level executive, but regardless of title, this person should hold a senior-level leadership position and be a key decision-maker for the team.
+For more information on the role of the executive sponsor, see Build the program team.
 <!-- MAKE LINK HERE.
 CHANGE THIS! -->

 ### A program purpose statement

-To enthusiastically participate in a change program, program participants need to believe in the purpose behind a change.
+To enthusiastically participate in a change program, participants need to believe in the purpose behind a change.
 When people are asked to behave in a way that conflicts with their beliefs, they tend to resist change.
 Therefore, a program’s executive sponsor must partner with the program manager to define a compelling purpose statement for the program.
 The following questions can help to define the program purpose:

  * What do we want to change about our existing collaboration habits?
  * Why is this change important for the business?